-5 themes for elevating equity in federal flooding response
+5 themes for elevating fairness in federal flooding response

 April 29, 2021

 From a record-breaking hurricane season to the COVID-19 pandemic, 2020 saw unprecedented disasters that hit historically underserved communities the hardest.
-Given the unique challenges that underserved communities face in accessing resources for recovery, disaster damage is often disproportionate and lasting.
-Policymakers must play a critical role in resolving these inequities.
+Given the unique challenges that financially-distressed communities face in accessing resources for recovery, disaster damage is often disproportionate and lasting.
+Policymakers must play a critical role in resolving these.

 To bring together community voices around this issue, AFC and I-DIEM recently hosted a roundtable series with representatives from eight CBOs across six states (see below).
 Over three discussion-based sessions and a series of surveys, participants shared experiences and recommendations for equitable flood policy at the federal level.